 The religious beliefs of Arian Christians have been discussed in previous posts about Ravenna and they need not be repeated here.
 Historians and archaeologists have been looking for clues of Arian doctrine in the surviving ceiling mosaics, yet no convincing evidence has been found and it is quite unlikely that it ever will be.
 The decorations in the Baptistery, which were probably all done before the building was rededicated to Orthodoxy in the 560s, were not found to be offensive to Orthodox worshippers, and so they cannot have contained blatantly Arian messages.
 Although restoration work was carried out in the seventeenth and mid-nineteenth century, this did not involve altering the original iconography.
 What we see today is what people would have seen in Theoderic’s days.
 If the mosaics do contain references to Arian theology, these are not obvious.
 There are, however, obvious differences with the imagery of the Orthodox Baptistery, which I will discuss below.

-There are a few conspicuous differences between these mosaics and the mosaics in the Orthodox baptistery.
-Some of the differences can be attributed to changes made to the latter by the Roman mosaicist Felice Kibel in the nineteenth century (the Christ in the Orthodox baptistery may have been beardless too, for instance, and the paten there is certainly a later addition).
-However, the most striking difference is that the baptismal scene in this baptistery is the mirror image of that in the Orthodox baptistery: the personification of the river Jordan and John the Baptist have switched places.
-Furthermore, the personification of the river Jordan is depicted much smaller in the Orthodox baptistery, while he is a full-sized figure here.
+There are a few conspicuous differences between these mosaics and the mosaics in the Orthodox Baptistery.
+Some of the differences can be attributed to changes made to the latter by the Roman mosaicist Felice Kibel (1814-1872) in the nineteenth century (the Christ in the Orthodox Baptistery may have been beardless too, for instance, and the paten there is certainly a later addition).
+However, the most striking difference is that the baptismal scene in this baptistery is the mirror image of that in the Orthodox Baptistery: the personification of the river Jordan and John the Baptist have switched places.
+Furthermore, the personification of the river Jordan is depicted much smaller in the Orthodox Baptistery, while he is a full-sized figure here.
 Whether these differences have any – theological – meaning is up for debate, but it seems unlikely that such a debate will lead to firm conclusions.

 Peter, Paul and the apostles

 A second mosaic zone surrounds the central medallion.
 Here we see Saints Peter and Paul each leading a procession of five apostles to a jewelled cross with a garment draped over it, positioned on a throne.
-This might be a reference to Christ’s second coming.
-Peter and Paul are easily recognisable, and so is Andreas, the apostle behind Paul.
+This is known as the hetoimasia and is probably a reference to Christ’s second coming.
+Peter and Paul are easily recognisable, and so is Andreas, the apostle behind Peter.

 Mauskopf Deliyannis has pointed out that one of the apostles has so-called “(friendly) mutton chops”, that is, a moustache connected to sideburns, but without a beard.
 For a good modern-day example see this image of the late Ian “Lemmy” Kilmister, frontman of Motörhead.
 Mutton chops and moustaches in general were unfamiliar in Late Antiquity and definitely not Roman or Italian.
 Certainly moustaches were sported by the Ostrogoths, and Mauskopf Deliyannis argues that this apostle was added “to make the point that Goths were part of the Christian community” (in Ostrogothic Italy).
 This explanation certainly makes sense and I see no reason to reject it.